 As challenging as we find practicing so frequently, Jesus is quite emphatic when he asks us to do it:

-- No long practice periods are required today, but very frequent short ones are necessary.
-Once every ten minutes would be highly desirable, and you are urged to attempt this schedule and to adhere to it whenever possible.
+No longer practice periods are required, but very frequent short ones are necessary.
+Once every ten minutes would be highly desirable, and you are urged to attempt this and to adhere to this frequency whenever possible.
 (40.1:2-3)

-- Try to remember today’s idea some six or seven times an hour.
-There could be no better way to spend a half minute or less than to remember the Source of your salvation, and to see It where It is.
+Try to remember the idea for today some six or seven times an hour.
+There could be no better way to spend a half a minute or less than to remember the source of your salvation, and to see it where it is.
 (71.10:5-6)